AusClimateService/npcp/reports/phase1/phase1_report.md

 from simulations forced by GCM data from the ACCESS-ESM1-5 model for the historical (available for the years 1960-2014) and SSP370 (2015-2100) experiments.
-Data from four different RCMs was assessed:
+Data from three different RCMs was assessed:
 - `BOM-BARPA-R`:
   Bureau of Meteorology Atmospheric Regional Projections for Australia (BARPA; [Su et al 2022](http://www.bom.gov.au/research/publications/researchreports/BRR-069.pdf)),